-Lar España and Gentalia entered into a Property Management Framework Agreement (as defined herein) on 9 July 2014 to govern the provisions of the Property Management Services (as defined herein) to be provided, if applicable, by Gentalia with regards to the shopping centres of the Company, and an On Site Management Framework Agreement (as defined herein) on 22 September 2014 to govern the provisions of the On Site Management Services (as defined herein) to be provided, if applicable, by Gentalia with regards to the shopping centres of the Company.
-As of the date of this Prospectus, Gentalia manages all the shopping centres within the Company's Portfolio.
+Lar España and Gentalia entered into a Property Management Framework Agreement (as defined herein) on 9 July 2014 to govern the provisions of the Property Management Services (as defined herein) to be provided, if applicable, by Gentalia, and an On Site Management Framework Agreement (as defined herein) on 22 September 2014 to govern the provisions of the On Site Management Services (as defined herein) to be provided, if applicable, by Gentalia, in each case, with regards to the shopping centres of the Company in respect of which Gentalia is engaged by the Company.
+As of the date of this Prospectus, Gentalia manages all the shopping centres within the Company's Portfolio except for Megapark.

-The fees paid to Gentalia in connection with the above services amounted to 2288 thousand in the period of eleven months and fourteen days ended 31 December 2014.
-The fees incurred in the three months ended 31 March 2015 amounted to 360 thousand.
+The fees paid to Gentalia in connection with the above services amounted to $\oplus 06$ thousand in the year ended 31 December 2015 ( $\oplus 288$ thousand in the year ended 31 December 2014).
+The fees incurred in the three months ended 31 March 2016 amounted to $\oplus 209$ thousand.